ngs-doo/TemplaterExamples/Intermediate/WordTables/Readme.md

 Here, navigation was used to take top N elements from the result set in an idiomatic way and for implementing Sum over existing field as `[[Fixed:Sum(Price)]]`

+Its also used to read a different property and use it for coloring purpose: `[[Combined.Beers.Name:color]]`

 ### merge-nulls/span-nulls metadata

 Specific internal metadata (meaning it can't be implemented as a simple plugin) are **merge-nulls** and **span-nulls**.